NepDisk/RingRacers-Noire/documentation/cvars.md

 Decides if the fast fall bounce should work.
 "Bubble Shield" Makes it only bounce when the Bubble Shield is active.

+#### ng_bubbleshieldbounce
+Default Value: "On"

+Choices: "Off", "Pop".
+"On"

+Decides how bubbleshield bounces work.
+Pop forces 1st behaviour in any postion.

 #### ng_draft
 Default Value: "On"